Kernel methods for long term dose response curves: Introduction and related work

-Experimental data sets have credibly randomized treatment assignment, yet the expense of conducting an experiment often means that these data sets are severely limited in scope and duration.
-From a policy perspective, the long term effect of a treatment for the full population is what matters, yet only short term outcomes for a certain subpopulation may be available in experimental data.
+Experimental data have randomized actions, yet they are typically limited in duration due to the expense of conducting an experiment.
+From an artificial intelligence perspective, the long term consequence of an action may be of interest, yet only short term rewards may be collected in exploration.
+From a program evaluation perspective, the long term effect of an action is what often matters, yet only short term outcomes may be collected in experimental surveys.

-The goal of long term causal inference is to combine a short term experimental data set, which contains randomized treatment and short term outcomes, with a long term observational data set, which contains short term outcomes and long term outcomes.
-The key assumption is an exclusion restriction: treatment only affects the long term outcomes via the short term outcomes.
-In other words, the short term outcomes are statistical surrogates for the long term outcomes.
+The goal of long term causal inference is to properly combine short term experimental data, which contain randomized actions, with long term observational data, which lack randomized actions \cite{prentice1989surrogate,freedman1992statistical,begg2000use,frangakis2002principal}.
+Our research question is how to extrapolate long term effects of continuous actions, allowing nonlinearity and heterogeneity in the link between the short term and the long term.

-For illustration, consider program evaluation of Project STAR, an experiment in which kindergarteners were randomly assigned to small or large class sizes \cite{chetty2011does}.
-Treatment is the assignment to a small class.
-Short term outcomes are elementary school test scores.
-The long term outcome is earnings in adulthood.
-An analyst may wish to measure the effect of class size on earnings (a long term outcome), yet the experimental sample only includes test scores (a short term outcome).
-The key assumption is that class size only affects earnings via test scores.

-I propose a family of new machine learning estimators based on kernel ridge regression for long term treatment effects, dose responses, and counterfactual distributions.
-I avoid any linearity or separability assumptions that are unnecessary for identification.
-Nonetheless, the estimators are simple, with one-line closed form solutions.
-This simplicity is preserved when covariates, treatment, and surrogates are discrete or continuous and low, high, or infinite dimensional.